hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

 According to Bradley, the "not serious" characters were developed during a 4-hour plane travel.
 He's of course exaggerating, but gave it as an "indication of the rapidity in which many significant decisions were undertaken".
 But even though they developed them relatively quickly, they must have based them on *something*.

-IBM could implemented the visual representation for control character from ANSI X3.32-1973 standard—but they are ambiguous and hard-to-use (see part 2 of [The origins of DEL (0x7F) and its Legacy in Amiga ASCII art](../the-origins-of-del-0x7f-and-its-legacy-in-amiga-ascii-art/#part-2)).
-Instead, going with these "not serious" characters was arguably a better choice, at least as a business decision.
+What is this something?
+IBM could have followed an existing standard and taken the graphics for control characters from ANSI X3.32-1973—but they are ambiguous and hard-to-use (see part 2 of [The origins of DEL (0x7F) and its Legacy in Amiga ASCII art](../the-origins-of-del-0x7f-and-its-legacy-in-amiga-ascii-art/#part-2)).
+Instead, going with these "not serious" characters was arguably a better choice, especially as a business decision.
 Characters like the smiley face at 0x01 became iconic, precicely because they offered a simple way to represent player characters in text-based games like [Rogue](https://en.wikipedia.org/wiki/Rogue_(video_game)) and [ZZT](https://en.wikipedia.org/wiki/ZZT).

-IBM was by no means the first to include "non-serious" characters.
+IBM was by no means the first to include "not serious" characters.
 For example, Commodore's PETSCII character set from 1977 is known for its graphical shapes which also include card suites.^[Reunanen, Markku; Heikkinen, Tero; Carlsson, Anders (2019): [*PETSCII – A Character Set and a Creative Platform*](https://acris.aalto.fi/ws/portalfiles/portal/39040680/PETSCII_A_Character_Set_and_a_Creative_Platform.pdf)]

 <figure class="u-image-full-width">
     {% image